-In Paris, courses are offered at the University of Paris (la Sorbonne) in cooperation with the Cours de Civilisation Française, the Alliance Française, and the Chamber of Commerce and Industry in Paris.
+In Paris, courses are offered at the Institut Catholique de Paris, the University of Paris (la Sorbonne) in cooperation with the Cours de Civilisation Française, the Alliance Française, and the Chamber of Commerce and Industry in Paris.
 Language instruction is offered at all levels including introductory, regular, advanced and honors.
 Special tracks are available in intensive language, literature, the humanities and business.
 In addition, a community service project for academic credit is available for those students who wish to have a unique opportunity to observe and participate in Paris public service organizations.

 A language and culture orientation program is held for students prior to the beginning of the Paris program for both the fall and spring semesters.
-The program is organized through the Alliance Française in Nice on the French Riviera.
-Students are housed with families during the Nice program.
+The program is organized through the Institut de Touraine in Tours, near the Loire Valley.
+Students are housed with families during the Tours program.